 Matias Gomez Words: 833

-Current species or population distribution may or may not accurately reflect past demographic events that can be linked to climatic oscillations or migration patterns.
-This due to the interplay of previous allopatric phases, genetic drift, migration and selection that confound interpretation of contemporary genetic patterns in the organisms under study.
-Secondary contact can wipe out much of the accumulated signatures of genetic divergence in the populations that have come into contact, where levels of gene flow, effective population size and genetic incompatibilities shape complex landscapes of genomic divergence as well as dynamic population histories.
-Therefore, the need to implement demographic models that account for effective population size and migration rate, when working with genomic data, can help unravel past evolutionary events that configure contemporary population`s distribution.
-Additionally, as the advent of genome sequencing has allowed to gather data from ancient tissues remains, the possibilities to peer into the recent past of some organisms such as humans, broadens immensely our means to understand and disentangle the evolutionary history of life on earth.
+Current species or populations distribution may or may not accurately reflect past demographic events that can be linked to climatic oscillations.
+This is due to the interplay of previous allopatric phases, genetic drift, migration and selection that confound interpretation of contemporary genetic patterns in the organisms under study.
+For example, secondary contact can wipe out much of the genetic among populations that have come into contact, where levels of gene flow, effective population size and genetic incompatibilities shape complex landscapes of genomic divergence as well as dynamic population histories.
+Genomic data along with demographic models can unravel past evolutionary events ans allow to understand contemporary distributions.
+Additionally, as the advent of genome sequencing has allowed to gather data from ancient tissue remains, the possibilities to peer into the recent past of some organisms such as humans, broadens immensely our means to understand and disentangle the evolutionary history of life on earth.

 Rougemont and Bernatchez (2018) used a modeling approach based on approximate Bayesian computations, which accounts both for local genomic variation in effective population size and migration rate, to study past and recent factors shaping heterogenous landscapes of divergence in the Atlantic salmon (Salmo salar) by comparing alternative scenarios of divergence throughout the North Atlantic, spanning from Eastern North America to Europe.
-On the other hand, Moreno-Mayar et al. (2018) aimed to understand broad patterns of dispersal, divergence and admixture of the peopling process in the American continent by using ancient human remains.
+On the other hand, Moreno-Mayar et al. (2018) aimed to understand broad patterns of dispersal, divergence and admixture of the peopling of the Americas by using ancient DNA?.
 It is to highlight that, since both studies relied on previous genomic data from multiple sources to perform their respective analysis, the authors explicitly stated the need to cross-validate all data to make it comparable and therefore more reliable.
-A practice that cannot be overlooked when taking advantage from the already, and certain to increase, available genomic data worldwide.
+A practice that cannot be overlooked when re-analyzing? available genomic data worldwide.

-The Atlantic salmon is thought to have diverged mainly between North America and Europe 600,000–700,000 YBP.
-This species displays anadromous migrations to feed at sea and returning to natal rivers to reproduce, making it very susceptible to local adaptation.
-Previous studies support that rivers in both continents offered refugia to distinct populations and it is therefore likely that population subdivision took place within each continent with subsequent phases of secondary contact between them.
+The Atlantic salmon is thought to have diverged between North America and Europe 600,000–700,000 YBP.
+This species displays anadromous migrations feeding at sea and returning to natal rivers to reproduce, making it prone to local adaptation.
+Previous studies suggest that rivers in both continents offered refugia to distinct populations and it is therefore likely that population subdivision took place within each continent with subsequent phases of secondary contact between them.
 To test this hypothesis, four main demographic scenarios of Strict Isolation, Ancient Migration, Isolation with Migration, and Secondary Contact, that included alternatives of population sizes and migration rates within them, were used under an approximate Bayesian computation approach.
-Overall demographic inferences supported a model of long periods of geographic isolation with multiple secondary contacts between continents at the end of the last local glacial maxima (approximately 10,000-15000 years ago), that could account for the lack of marked differentiation in genetic regions adjacent to highly divergent loci.
-Isolation patterns within continents showed three main clusters in Europe, but fin-scale explorations of them instead supported a scenario of two ancient refugia with a posterior subdivision of one them into two.
+Demographic inferences supported a model of long periods of geographic isolation with multiple secondary contacts between continents at the end of the last glacial maxima (approximately 10,000-15000 years ago), that could account for the lack of marked differentiation in genetic regions adjacent to highly divergent loci.
+Isolation patterns within continents showed three main clusters in Europe, but fine-scale explorations of them instead supported a scenario of two ancient refugia with a posterior subdivision of one them into two.
 Whereas in North America, the two major groups found represent a mixture of multiple European lineages with various phases of secondary contact over time.
 The heterogenous patterns of genomic divergence in this species may have been caused by those events of introgression among populations, although the authors favored a view of linked selection, while recognized the challenges involved in disentangling such signatures without having recombination rates for the species.